noir-lang/noir/barretenberg/README.md

 ### Integration tests with Aztec in Monorepo

 CI will automatically run integration tests against Aztec.
-The tests in `circuits/cpp` folder use the embedded barretenberg, and can be used to integration test it.
+It is located in the `barretenberg` folder.

 ### Integration tests with Aztec in Barretenberg Standalone Repo